martintovara/gift-announcement/README.md

-# 🎁 Baby Announcement 3D Riddle (React App)
+# 🎁 Announcement 3D Riddle (React App)

 ## Overview

-This is a fun and interactive **React** project designed to announce a baby **for friend of mine** in a unique and memorable way.
+This is a fun and interactive **React** project designed to announce message in a unique and memorable way.
 The app features a **3D model of a gift box** that users can interact with to solve a riddle.
-Upon solving the riddle, the box opens to **reveal a surprise baby announcement**!
+Upon solving the riddle, the box opens to **reveal a surprise announcement**!

 ## Features

 - ✨ **React-based frontend** for smooth user experience
 - 🎁 **3D animated gift model** using a 3D rendering library
 - 🧠 **Interactive riddle** that users must solve to unlock the surprise
-- 👶 **Creative reveal** of the baby announcement once the puzzle is solved
+- 👶 **Creative reveal** of the announcement once the puzzle is solved
 - 📱 **Responsive design** for mobile and desktop devices

 ## Available Scripts